Departure of Train 0430

 The sign reads: “TRAIN 0430: Departure – 8:00 am / Boarding Dock – 90 / Destination – Unkown” and as you begin to look away from the illuminated sign hanging on the bright white marble wall, a voice emerges from the intercom echoing through the empty terminal and invading your hearing.

-The smooth female voice says: “All passengers from the train 0430, please make your way towards the boarding dock 90 as we’ll begin boarding upon the train’s arrival.
-Don’t forget your train ticket as it will help you begin a memorable trip.”
+The smooth female voice says: “All passengers from the train 0430, please make your way toward the boarding dock 90, we’ll begin boarding upon the train’s arrival.
+Don’t forget your train ticket, it will help you begin a memorable trip.”

-Trust me, life is great.
-We all reach a point in our lives where we embark our own train ride, whether it is with a defined destination or not.
-Even the boarding process may not seem as a voluntary decision.
-It’s the train ride that defines the rest of our lives, it’s path is determined by our dreams and decisions to take action upon them or not.
-Everyone enters a different wagon that gives access to specific stations according to our itinerary and final destination, which is why when we first enter the train we appear to be alone, that is until we begin to look out the windows, get off at different stations and interact with other passengers.
-Slowly our wagon begins to look more and more complete as we continue our traveling, because ultimately we are all in the same train, we just need to explore, try new things, talk to different people, and most importantly take the slow route.
+Trust me life is great, we all reach a point in our lives where we embark our own train ride, whether it is with a defined destination or not.
+Even the boarding process may not seem as a voluntary decision at times.
+It’s the train ride that defines the rest of our lives, its path is determined by our dreams and decisions to take action upon them or not.
+Everyone enters a different wagon that gives us access to specific stations according to our itinerary and final destination.
+This is why, when we first enter the train we appear to be alone, that is until we begin to look out the windows, get off at various stations and interact with other passengers.
+Slowly our wagon begins to look more and more crowded as we move forward in our journey.
+After all, we’re all in the same train, we just need to explore, try new things, talk to different people, and most importantly take the slow route.

 Subscribe to our Awesome Newsletter.